ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/systemjs/index.md

 - Get started with Angular Grid in 5 minutes in our [guide](../getting-started/).

-- Please take a look at the [components](../framework-components/) section next for more detailed information on using Angular with ag-Grid.
+- Please take a look at the [components](../framework-components/) section next for more detailed information on using Angular with AG Grid.